 A March 1959 item in Cash Box, as Warwick and its sister label Tel were making their first releases, informs us that Gordon Gray, who did record promotion for the new company, "visited Chicago last week for a recording session at Universal Recording Company with Fred Mendelson [sic], A&R exec with the label" ("Gray Tours for Tel," Cash Box, March 28, 1959, p.
 53).
 On the liners to the initial release, Fred Mendelsohn is identified as the producer.
 Mendelsohn, who had been one of the principals at Regal (1949-1951) while it was intertwined with Monroe Passis' short-lived Parkway label and Passis' longer-lived distribution operation, knew his way around Chicago.
 But when Warwick wasn't buying masters from someone else, it was doing its recording in New York, where Mendelsohn had long been based.
 There was something unusual about this occasion.

 Whether his memories of Maryland State and of the Collegians were positive or negative, Favors couldn't talk much about them later on.
-No one would have thought he started attending a four-year college when he was 11.
+Did he start attending a four-year college when he was 11?

-Favors' work as a musician was in any case interrupted by military service during the Korean War, but soon after his return to Chicago in 1953, he was recruited by veteran tenor saxophonist Paul Bascomb for his band that played the Strand Show Lounge.
+Favors' work as a musician was in any case interrupted by military service during the Korean War.
+Soon after his return to Chicago in 1953, he was recruited by veteran tenor saxophonist Paul Bascomb for his band that played the Strand Show Lounge.
 Favors recorded "Jan" with the Bascomb band for Parrot, probably in October 1953.
 In 1955-1956 he was a regular member of King Kolax's NBC Quintet, recording with them for Vee-Jay in December 1955.
-Malachi Favors probably also made a further recording with Kolax for JOB, behind soul singer Earl Pugh in December 1956, but at some point during the year he became a regular member of Andrew Hill's trio, remaining with Hill in 1957.
+Malachi Favors probably also made a further recording with Kolax for JOB, behind soul singer Earl Pugh in December 1956, but in 1957 he was with Andrew Hill's trio.
 He would rehearse with Sun Ra on a few occasions in 1957; Lucious Randolph remembered working an Arkestra gig with him.

-Malachi Favors continued with Hill's trio for an extended period.
+Malachi Favors continued with Hill for an extended period.
 One edition of the trio, with James Slaughter on drums, got an LP out on Warwick in 1959; for the controversy over the recording date, see above.
-In 1961, while Andrew Hill and Sun Ra left town, Favors made his own entry into the second wave of the jazz avant-garde.
+In 1961, Andrew Hill and Sun Ra left town.
+Favors stayed, and made his own entry into the second wave of the jazz avant-garde.
 He joined pianist Muhal Richard Abrams in his Experimental Band, a pioneering free-form jazz outfit that by 1965 had evolved into the AACM.
 In 1968 Favors joined the highly influential Art Ensemble of Chicago (the other members were Lester Bowie, Roscoe Mitchell, and Joseph Jarman).
 Malachi Favors Maghostut, as he was known in his later years, died of pancreatic cancer in Chicago on January 30, 2004.

 Wilbur Campbell was considered the premier drummer in Chicago’s post World War II jazz world.
 He was born on July 30, 1926, and studied with Capt.
 Walter Dyett as a member of the DuSable High School band.
 One of Campbell's early gigs was with Buster Bennett in 1952; this did not go well, as Bennett complained that the drummer, who had already gone through the "dope cure" in Lexington, Kentucky, was still using.
 Wilbur Campbell was a versatile musician, who also played piano and vibes, and according to jazz scribe Howard Reich, "comprehended the subtle harmonic underpinnings of the music he was playing."
 While a superb timekeeper, Campbell was a supreme practitioner of the bebop school of drumming, playing off the beat and producing "syncopated eruptions of sound."
 His work with Johnny Griffin and Ira Sullivan on the Delmark label established his international reputation.
 But he remained a local musician.
 When Campbell died on December 30, 1999, he was working as a substance abuse counselor.